inajan/Module-10-HTS/02-QA_fastq_data.md

 !
 Do they have the same lengths as before trimming?
 If not, why?
 !
 What has happened to the distribution of quality scores compared to before Trimmomatic?
 !
 Are there any adapters present?
+!
+Why did we do this trimming step?
 ```

 [Back to top](#contents)